yogsototh/Scratch/content/html/en/blog/2010-07-09-Indecidabilities.md

 <%= leftblogimage('triangle_3_angles.png') %>

-Some began to formalise the problem.
+Some began to formalize the problem.
 They end by writing a mathematical proof.
 Marvelous!
-The proof seems correct, but, a problem remain.
+The proof seems correct, but, a problem remains.
 The proof is based on rules and axioms.
 How to be certain these rules and axioms are right in their world?
-They will try to measure again and again the sum of triangle angles.
+They will try to measure again and again the sum of the angles of triangles.
 The measure will never fail.
 But they'll never be certain the rules and axioms are right.
 Because then only way to verify all axioms depends of observation.